 Wights- The word wight comes from the Germanic language family.
 A wight (or “white”) is another name for a spirit, ghost, or any other type of otherworldly, supernatural, or preternatural creature.
 The term wight is also associated with the word wicht, meaning creature and also a little child.
-Wight is also related to the Old Norse term vettir, meaning creature, which in turn led to the Swedish word vatte meaning earth spirit or gnome.
-The Danish term for a wight, is vessen/vaesen, also meaning a creature or being.
+Wight is also related to the Old Norse term vettir, meaning creature, which in turn led to the Swedish word vatte, meaning earth spirit or gnome.
+The Danish term for a wight is vessen/vaesen which is another term for the word, creature.

 Mermaid and sirens

 A mermaid is a creature from mythology that is usually depicted as a woman with the lower body of a fish.
 Mermaids can be male (mer-man) or female (mer-maid).
 The term mermaid comes from the Old English word mere, which is related to the Latin term mare and the Spanish word mar and the French mer, meaning sea.
 A maid is another word for a woman or a girl.
 The term mere may also be connected to the Proto-Indo-European term mer, meaning to gleam, shine, and sparkle.
 Mer is also associated with an old Latin word merus, meaning pure, bare, and naked.
 Another word for a mermaid was the Old English merewif, meaning a sea-witch or a mythical woman who lives in the waters.